 Clean up the backyard and add any plants that you’ll require.

-If having a potluck or if family and friends are contributing to the party food, contact them to confirm that they are still able to do so and arrange what food or cooking duties they will have at the party.
-Ask people to be your helper at the party and tell them exactly what you expect of them.
+If having a potluck or if family and friends are contributing to the party food, contact them to confirm that they are still able to do so and make sure you both understand who is providing the serving utensils, and other requirements such as an electrical socket for a crockpot.

 2 Days Before

 Start Practicing Thank Yous – Now is a good time to discuss kindness and showing gratitude for any and all gifts with the birthday girl or boy.